Foundation Diet and Health

 Found in the wild

 Ziziphus species are found in tropical, subtropical and cold areas of the world.
 Z. jujuba is domesticated in most cases, but also occurs in the wild.
-Although the tree tolerates a wide range of rainfall and temperatures, it requires hot weather and sufficient water for good fruiting.
+Although the tree tolerates fluctuations in rainfall and temperature, it requires hot weather and sufficient water to produce good fruit.
 This allows the jujube to grow in desert areas or in the mountains where groundwater is available throughout the summer.
 3

 Cultivation - Harvest